kyma-project/lifecycle-manager/docs/developer/watcher-local-test.md

 ### Create TLS secret
 Run the following commands from your local directory for the [kyma watcher repo](https://github.com/kyma-project/runtime-watcher) to generate PKI for the SKR webhook
+1. Run the following commands to generate the PKI for the watcher web-hook
 ```shell
 cd listener/example-mtls && \
 cfssl gencert -initca ./kcp/gardener/cert_config/ca-csr.json | cfssljson -bare ca && \